-A graduate of the American Film Institute, Lisa Molomot is an American documentary filmmaker and editor whose work has aired on POV and Independent Lens and has been seen at film festivals all over the world, including Sundance and SXSW.
+A graduate of the American Film Institute, Lisa Molomot is an American documentary filmmaker and editor whose work has aired on PBS series such as Independent Lens and has been seen at film festivals all over the world, including Sundance and SXSW.

 Her 2013 directing debut THE HILL, about the demolition of an African-American neighborhood in New Haven, CT, premiered on the PBS series America Reframed and won best documentary at Greenpoint Film Festival and Honorable Mention for the Paul Robeson Award.

-Her 2013 film SCHOOL’S OUT, about a forest kindergarten in Switzerland, premiered on the PBS series Natural Heroes, won best short at Prescott Film Festival, Colorado Environmental Film Festival and Columbus International Film Festival, and was written about in Slate, The Atlantic, and National Geographic.
-With screenings at over 75 festivals and public screenings around the world, SCHOOL’S OUT sparked a movement among early childhood educators to set up their own versions of an outdoor kindergarten.
+Her 2013 film SCHOOL’S OUT, about a forest kindergarten in Switzerland, premiered on the PBS series Natural Heroes, won best short at Prescott Film Festival, Colorado Environmental Film Festival and Columbus International Film Festival, and was written about on Slate, in The Atlantic, and in National Geographic.
+With screenings at over 100 festivals and public screenings around the world, SCHOOL’S OUT sparked a movement among early childhood educators to set up their own versions of an outdoor kindergarten.

 Molomot has taught filmmaking at Yale University, Wesleyan University, Colorado College and Trinity College and currently teaches at the School of Theatre, Film and Television and the James E. Rogers School of Law at the University of Arizona.

-She is currently in post-production on MISSING IN BROOKS COUNTY, which has received funding from Wellspring Partners, LEF Foundation, Mountainfilm, and is Executive Produced by Abigail Disney and Gini Reticker at Fork Films.
-She spent the spring of 2019 on a Fulbright Scholarship in Toronto working on the feature documentary SAFE HAVEN about U.S. war resisters in Canada and finishing the short film SOLEDAD about a gender-based asylum case.
+She is currently in post-production on MISSING IN BROOKS COUNTY, which is set to premiere in 2020 and has received funding from Perspective Fund, LEF Foundation, Mountainfilm, and is Executive Produced by Abigail Disney and Gini Reticker at Fork Films.
+She spent the spring of 2019 on a Fulbright Scholarship in Toronto working on the feature documentary SAFE HAVEN about U.S. war resisters in Canada and finishing the short film SOLEDAD about an asylum case.